 • The Surface Laptop Go is a more budget-oriented version of the Surface Laptop.
 It has a smaller 12.4-inch display and less powerful specs but still retains the premium design of its pricier sibling.

 • The Surface Laptop Studio is Microsoft's 2-in-1 for creatives, offering versatility for those on the go.
 It can be used in three distinct positions: as a standard laptop, as a thick tablet or at a tilted angle offering just the display and trackpad.
 You'll need the Slim Pen 2 to make the most out of it, and perhaps some extra cash to opt for one of the higher-spec models.

-• The Surface Studio 2 is the most expensive Surface device, and it's primarily for creatives.
+• The Surface Studio 2+ is the most expensive Surface device, and it's primarily for creatives.
 It's a gorgeous high-end all-in-one Windows PC with a Zero Gravity Hinge.
 With a light push, it can be pushed down to a desk position and then used with the included Surface Pen or even the optional Surface Dial to sketch.
-It's long overdue for an updated model though.
+The new model has updated hardware, making it a much more appealing option.

 Which Microsoft Surface is best?

 - Thunderbolt 4 connectivity